OndrejNepozitek/Edgar-Unity/README.md

 I am also working on a **PRO version** of the plugin that will be paid and will contain additional features like **platformers generator**, performance benchmarking tools, more control over the inputs for the generator, simple **fog of war**, more example scenes and other.

+**If you want to try the PRO version before it is officially released, you can buy it now on [itch.io](https://ondrejnepozitek.itch.io/edgar-pro) at a discounted price.**

 Current state of the PRO version:

 | Feature     | Description                                                                                | State                                                                                                                                                                                                                                       |